SAP/spartacus-docs/_pages/telco/product-offering-prices.md

 This feature enables customers to browse through the Telco SPA Store and purchase Product Offerings from a dedicated Product Catalog.

 A Product Offering (PO) represents how the Product Specification is sold and contains the market details over a particular period of time.
-When customers select Products from the `ProductCatalog` (be it an online website or a brochure), it is the Product Offering’s details that they are looking at and which are reflected in what they agree to contractually.
+When customers select products from the `ProductCatalog` (be it an online website or a brochure), it is the Product Offering’s details that they are looking at and which are reflected in what they agree to contractually.

+## Product Price Components

+- `TmaOneTimeChargeComponent` displays one-time charges as:
+    - main area display: displays the price list provided in the input in the following format:
+      - `<billing event>: <currency> <sum of the prices>`
+      - If the Product Offering has no pay now prices 0 will be displayed for the value.
+If the price has no billingEvent 'Pay Now' will be displayed.
+    - not main area display: displays the price list provided in the input in the following format:
+      - `<currency><sum of cancellation fees> - <billing event>`
+- `TmaRecurringChargeComponent` displays recurring charges as:
+    - In case of one recurring charge for the entire contract term:
+      - Recurring Charges: `<currency> <value> /<billingFrequency>`
+    - In case of multiple recurring charges:
+      - Recurring Charges: `<currency> <value> /<mo/yr/qr> <for first/for next/for last> <duration> <month/months>`
+    - If the Product Offering has no recurring prices, this section is not displayed.
+- `TmaUsageChargeComponent` displays all the usage charges as:
+    - each respective tier usage charges
+    - highest applicable tier usage charges
+    - not applicable tier usage charges
+    - volume usage charges
+- `TmaPerUnitChargeComponent` displays per unit usage charges in the following format:
+    - each respective tier usage charge prices/not applicable usage charge prices: `<usage charge name>, Charges Each Respective Tier:`
+      - From `<usage charge tier start>` to  `<usage charge tier end>: <currency> <price> / <usage unit>` each
+      - From `<maximum tier end + 1>` onwards: `<currency> <price> / <usage unit>` each (**For overage prices)
+    - highest applicable tier usage charge prices: `<usage charge name>`, Charges Each Respective Tier:
+      - From `<usage charge tier start>` to `<usage charge tier end>`: `<currency> <price> / <usage unit>` each
+      - From `<maximum tier end + 1>` onwards `<currency> <price> / <usage unit>` each (**For overage prices)
+    - If the usage charge has no name, 'Per Unit' will be displayed instead.
+- `TmaVolumeChargeComponent` displays volume usage charges in the format mentioned below:
+    - volume usage charges: `<usage charge name>`, Charges:
+      - From `<usage charge tier start>` up to `<usage charge tier end> <usage unit>: <currency> <price>`
+      - From `<maximum tier end + 1> <usage unit>` onwards `<currency> <price>` (**For overage prices)

+## Minimum Price Algorithm

+If the product offerings have multiple eligible prices, minimum price algorithm is used to determine the minimum price:

+- Only recurring charges and one-time charges are taken into consideration when determining minimum price.
+- The first defined recurring charges are compared.
+Price that has the smaller recurring charge will be the minimum price.
+- If the recurring charges are equal, the first price will be the minimum price.
+- If neither price has recurring charges, one-time charges are compared.
+- The first defined one-time charges are compared.
+Price that has the smaller one-time charge will be the minimum price.
+- If one of the prices does not have recurring charges or one-time charges, the value for the recurring charge or one-time charge is interpreted as 0 by the algorithm.

 ## Configuration